maruthiprithivi/thelazyone/CONTRIBUTING.md

-# Contributing to Claude Code MCP Server 🤝
+# Contributing to The Lazy One 🤝

-Thank you for your interest in contributing to the Claude Code MCP Server!
+Thank you for your interest in contributing to The Lazy One!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents